 - The use of names that can cause spelling or pronunciation problems

 - The use of names that can be construed to be used for advertising or commercial gain

-- The use of names that would lead to variations in the use of punctuation as these can cause confusion or result in early demands for a change of address from occupiers.
+- The use of names would lead to variations in the use of punctuation as these can confuse or result in early demands for a change of address from occupiers.

 Delivering best practice

 We’re here to help.
 Section 4.2 within the manual outlines guidance that can help councils to develop a robust SNN practice and policy.
 This includes references to:

 - Initiating new addresses

 - Good practice on information to be displayed on a council website